KJTI China Tour

 Friday

-last to be still dominated by the indigenous Uighur people.
-The Uighur are
+is the last to be still dominated by the indigenous Uighur people.
+The Uighur

-famous firstly for their strikingly unChinese mixed Mongol/European looks,
+are famous firstly for their strikingly unChinese mixed Mongol/European

-for their enormous hospitality and warmth toward outsiders and, perhaps most
+looks, for their enormous hospitality and warmth toward outsiders and,

-importantly, their delicious and richly-spiced interpretation of Central
+perhaps most importantly, their delicious and richly-spiced interpretation of

-Asian cuisine – pasta.
-Indeed, the Uighur (not the Italians) are credited
+Central Asian cuisine – pasta.
+Indeed, the Uighur (not the Italians) are

-with inventing and perfecting pasta and it is not uncommon to see local
+credited with inventing and perfecting pasta and it is not uncommon to see

-versions of spaghetti, vermicelli, tagliatelle, and ravioli made fresh in
+local versions of spaghetti, vermicelli, tagliatelle, and ravioli made fresh

 Friday afternoon, you will travel to see Shipton’s Arch (Tushuk Tash).
 It is